 Yes, there is a way to remove the button.
 First, navigate to the Security menu in Settings, then select 'Screen lock.'
 Select 'None' from this menu, then 'Yes' when prompted.
 When you unlock your device, you'll have a new lock screen, without any 'Emergency Call' button.

 What are wireless emergency alerts on Android?

 Authorized Senders send these free notifications to your mobile device.
 The alerts are there to notify you of potential threats to your safety or missing person alerts in your area.

 Emergency calls only is a great feature that can come in handy when situations demand.
 Although, constantly getting that error when you need to make regular calls can be annoying.
-Hopefully, after following today’s hacks, a user will be able to fix this issue on their android devices.
+Hopefully, after following today’s hacks, users can fix this issue on their Android devices.